-There’s a lot of misconception around how banking works, in the UK the fractional reserve system doesn’t exist or it certainly doesn’t work how people think it does.
+There’s a lot of misconception around how banking works, in the UK the fractional reserve system no longer exists or it doesn’t work how people think it does.
 And it was the Bank of England who cleared it up in one of their quarterly bulletins:

 “Rather than banks lending out deposits that are placed with them, the act of lending creates deposits — the reverse of the sequence typically described in textbooks …the relationship between reserves and loans typically operates in the reverse way to that described in some economics textbooks.
 Banks first decide how much to lend depending on the profitable lending opportunities available to them…It is these lending decisions that determine how many bank deposits are created by the banking system.”

 The fiat money in your bank account was borrowed into existence.
 Gold or silver was the only form of money that wasn’t someone else’s debt.

 The other non-intuitive concept to understand is that money is destroyed when debt is paid off.
 This means the money supply would shrink and the economy would collapse if everyone stopped borrowing and started to save.
 We constantly need more debt otherwise the system collapses.
 Money dies when we pay off debt.

 “That is what our money system is.
 If there were no debts in our money system, there wouldn’t be any money.”Marriner Eccles – FED Board chairman